notofonts/noto-sans-nushu/README.md

-### 08.“Discovery” of Nüshu script
+### 08. “Discovery” of Nüshu script

 Nüshu has always been used openly in the villages.
 Men could see the script used by women around them without secret but it never caught their attention as they had Hanzi already, and also because it is used by women, and women of a very small area… Until recently!

 Between 1950 and 1980, Nüshu started to attract the interest of researchers in linguistics.
-In 1956, Li Zhengguang (李正光), member of Hunan’s cultural patrimony team, discovered accidentaly documents with Nüshu characters while doing a in situ research on Yao ethnic group culture.
+In 1956, Li Zhengguang (李正光), member of Hunan’s cultural patrimony team, discovered accidentally documents with Nüshu characters while doing a in situ research on Yao ethnic group culture.
 He wrote the first article mentioning Nüshu in 1957 meant to be published in a national linguistics magazine.
-But because of the connexion to the co-editor of the magazine to the right wing movement, the article has been cancelled for publication while Cultural Revolution started accross the country.
+But because of the connexion to the co-editor of the magazine to the right wing movement, the article has been cancelled for publication while Cultural Revolution started across the country.

 ![Li Zhengguang portrait](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/08-LiZhengGuang.jpg)
 *Portrait of Li Zhengguang 李正光 (1937 -), courtesy of Nüshu script Museum*

 At that time, women who learned and used Nüshu in the original way were already of very advanced age, and the research in the topic was crucial as the original knowledge was on the verge of disappearing.
 The last woman known to have learned and used Nushu in its traditional way, Yang Huanyi (阳焕宜) passed away in 2004 at the age of 98.
 That year marked the beginning of the post-Nüshu era (后女书时代).

 ![Yang Huanyi portrait](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/08-YangHuanyi.jpg)
 *Portrait of Yang Huanyi 阳焕宜, courtesy of Zhao Liming 赵丽明*

-### 09.How does Nüshu live nowadays?
+### 09. How does Nüshu live nowadays?

 Nüshu script existence is not so much relevant anymore once Mandarin and education has been expanded across the entire country, accessible to everyone.

-Current generations in Jiangyong are fighting to keep this culture alive with demontrations, festivals, conferences and shows across China and the globe.
+Current generations in Jiangyong are fighting to keep this culture alive with demonstrations, festivals, conferences and shows across China and the globe.
 Even if it is not used at is was originally anymore with education accessible through the entire country and for everyone, local populations are all aware of their precious and fragile legacy.
 Since a couple of years, local and main governments in the country are promoting the script’s culture, benefitting from its touristic attractiveness, with the creation in 2007 of the [Nüshu script Museum](https://baike.baidu.com/item/%E5%A5%B3%E4%B9%A6%E7%94%9F%E6%80%81%E5%8D%9A%E7%89%A9%E9%A6%86) in Jiangyong county that organizes Nüshu classes every summer and display not only the script’s history but also local culture and folklore.

 ![Nushu script museum](https://github.com/LisaHuang2017/noto-sans-nushu/blob/master/images-presentation/09-nushu-museum.jpg)
 *Nüshu script Museum village entrance*